 As a self-service BI tool, QlikView is generally simple enough for most business users to pick up without requiring them to have special data analysis or programming skills.
 It's often used in marketing, human resources and sales departments, as well as in executive dashboards to allow upper-level management to track overall business operations.
 While no special skills are required, most organizations provide business users with training before giving them access to the software.

-Qlik issued an initial public stock offering in July 2010, but was sold back to private equity firm Thoma Bravo in June 2016.
+Qlik issued an initial public offering (IPO) in July 2010, but was sold back to private equity firm Thoma Bravo in June 2016.